Slow Cooker Dinner Recipes for Easter to Make Your Holiday Menu Easier Than Ever

 One of our favorite homemade bread recipes can be “baked” in your slow cooker.
 These easy dinner rolls can be customized to pair well with the other items on your Easter dinner menu.
 Springy chive-dill, garlicky everything bagel (our top pick!), or cozy pumpkin-ginger—any and every way, these dinner rolls are delicious

 Green Bean Casserole with Gardetto's Snack Mix

 Kids will race to the dinner table for this fun twist on fresh green bean casserole!
-Just coat the dish with snack mix instead of french onions.
-It's the perfect way to spice up an Easter meal and add a little excitement that everyone can appreciate.
+(And that’s not just the sugar from the jelly beans…) Just crown the Easter dinner side dish with snack mix instead of french onions to spice up the traditional vegetable recipe.

 Lamb Shanks with Three-Olive Sauce

 Toss tiny potatoes with onion, garlic, paprika, and broth for the most delicious and creative potato side.
 After a few hours of cooking, whip up homemade aioli for a flavorful dip.

 Just nine common kitchen staple ingredients—including onions, celery, carrots, and stale bread—create this simple stuffing recipe that makes for a flavorful addition to the Easter dinner menu.
 With one batch yielding 10 cups, this is one Easter dinner side dish that can feed a crowd.
 Or it can lead to scrumptious leftovers: Come Monday morning, saute up a serving in a skillet and enjoy with an egg on top.

 When you combine pillowy mashed potatoes with everyone's favorite superfood, the result is sure to please.
 (It’s all about balance after that extra sugar, right?)
 Whip up the potatoes and keep warm on low for 4 hours as you go about your day, and the kale pesto can be made one month in advance and frozen so there’s even less for you to do on Easter day.